vfmd/vfmd-spec/userguide.md

 However, inside vfmd's code spans and code blocks, the `<` and `>`s are coverted to named entities even if they are part of a HTML tag.

+<h3 id="backslash-escapes">Backslash escapes</h3>

+[Backslash escapes]: #backslash-escapes

+You can use backslash escapes to generate literal characters which would otherwise have special meaning in vfmd's formatting syntax.

+For example, if you wanted to surround a word with literal asterisks (instead of emphasising the text), you can use backslashes before the asterisks, like this:

+    \*literal asterisks\*

+The escaping backslashes will not be part of the output.
+For the above example, the HTML output will be:

+    <p>*literal asterisks*</p>

+To keep things straightforward, any backslash that appears before a punctuation character is considered an escaping backslash, and will not be part of the output.
+This is true even if the punctuation character wouldn't otherwise be part of a vfmd construct.

+For example:

+    God is Real \(unless declared Integer\).

+becomes, in HTML output:

+    <p>God is Real (unless declared Integer).</p>

+Any backslash that appears before a non-punctuation character is not counted as an escaping backslash, and is treated literally.

+For example:

+    Please run C:\system32\regedit.exe

+becomes, in HTML output:

+    <p>Please run C:\system32\regedit.exe</p>

+Any backslashes appearing in code spans, code blocks and link URLs are not considered to be escaping backslashes, and are treated as literal backslashes.

 <h2 id="mixing-html-with-vfmd">Mixing HTML with vfmd</h2>